merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/04_Zones.md

 #### Default Store

 This is the store which a customer is being redirected to initially.
-The value must be selected in Stores.
+The value must be selected in "Stores".

 #### Default Payment Method